julien-nesbey/nextstep_interview/README.md

    pip freeze > requirements.txt
    ```

+### Common Development Tasks

+- Testing the emotion detection: Run the app and connect to it via browser
+- Debugging question generation: Check the app logs and prompts directory
+- Modifying interview flow: Edit relevant sections in app.py
+- Adding new model capabilities: Place models in the models directory and update imports

+## 🔍 Troubleshooting

+### Common Issues

+- **"ModuleNotFoundError"**: Ensure you've activated the virtual environment and installed all dependencies
+- **Model loading errors**: Check if all required model files exist in the models directory
+- **API key errors**: Verify your .env file contains all necessary API keys
+- **Socket connection issues**: Make sure no other application is using port 5000

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.